deanturpin/germs.dev/posts/precious.md

-# Expensive things I'd like
+# My precious
-But have no idea when I'll be able to afford them.
+Expensive things I'd like but have no idea when I'll be able to afford them.

 - Focal headphones
 - Remarkable 2 tablet